 Although his point about organic search volatility is true, SEO isn’t altogether unpredictable.
 Admittedly, it’s impossible to anticipate what Google will do next.
 However, it’s easy to predict their motives: to provide the best search results possible.
 So, while Google continues to refine their ability to deliver quality search results, SEOs have improved their tactics to influence that process.

 Enterprise SEO diminishes unpredictability because it combines content, technical, off-page SEO and UX improvements to deliver a better user experience.
 As a result, your site is less susceptible to algorithmic fluctuations.

 Mr. Scott also claims that it’s hard to know whether organic leads actually originated from search.
 For example, he states that a recommendation or even an ad could have prompted a user to search for the company online.

 What he’s referencing is “keyword not provided,” Google’s successful attempt to obscure virtually all keyword data.
 As a result, even though we can see that a visitor originated from organic search in Google Analytics, we don’t necessarily know how they got there.
 Did they search “Starbucks,” or “coffee?”
 It’s an important difference, because one could argue that a user searching for the brand isn’t a lead that originated from search, which is Mr. Scott’s point.

 However, we’re not left totally blind.
 We can still access valuable query data through resources like Search Console.
-Furthermore, the landing page gives us tremendous insight into potential keywords
+Furthermore, the landing page gives us tremendous insight into long-tail keywords.

-For example, did the above searcher enter through the homepage (starbucks.com), or a product page (starbucks.com/coffee)
+For example, did the above searcher enter through the homepage (starbucks.com), or an ecommerce product page (starbucks.com/coffee)?